 quarter-sawn oak model.
 It includes five ten-tune music rolls, with the exclusive

 rights to purchase new arrangements (additional music rolls are $350.00 each, currently

 there is a library of 18 ten-tune rolls).
 Delivery and set-up within 200 miles from

-of used models.
+date or availability of used models.